rafcc/pytorch-bsf/docs/advanced.rst

 Partial training
 ----------------

-Funciton ``fit()`` accepts partial training, i.e., train some of control points while the others are fixed.
+Funciton ``fit()`` provides some argments for partial training, i.e., train some of control points while the others are fixed.

 .. code-block:: python